-To ensure and encourage seed quality we ask for any seed coming into the seed bank to be accompanied by a seed data sheet (link will take you to a PDF, which you can right click to print or save).
-This two-page form asks you about the seed you’ve saved, so that others can decide if it’s a plant they’d like to grow.
+To ensure and encourage seed quality we ask for any seed coming into the seed bank to be accompanied by a seed data label (link will take you to a PDF, which you can right click to print or save).
+This label provides information about the seed you’ve saved, so that others can decide if it’s a plant they’d like to grow.
 You might think of the data sheets as the equivalent of the catalogue information that retailers like Diggers or Eden Seeds provide.

-Please ask for help with this form (or any aspect of the seed bank) if you are unsure.
-We also have copies of the forms available at events but it saves time and makes the depositing process more efficient if you can fill out the labels beforehand .
+Please ask for help with this label (or any aspect of the seed bank) if you are unsure.
+We have copies of the label available at events but it saves time and makes the depositing process more efficient if you can fill out the labels beforehand .

 Many of our gatherings focus on building skills to grow, select, save and store seed, so if you would like some tips, or aren’t sure about the quality of your seed, we can help!